Steps to Forming an LLC

 How to Form a Connecticut LLC

 Forming an LLC in Connecticut will help protect your personal assets from lawsuits and judgments against your business.
-An LLC is a legal structure that separates your business and personal assets.
+An LLC is a business structure that separates your business and personal assets.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
 The registration process for forming a Connecticut Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the six simple steps below.

 Before getting into the six steps, here are a few things to know about Connecticut LLCs.

 How Much Does It Cost to Get an LLC In Connecticut?